Avernum 3: Ruined World: Setting

 The Avernum series is the third chapter in the Avernum series.
 It is based in Avernum, a subterranean nation far under the surface of the world.
 Avernum is a prison, the destination of petty criminals and rebels from the surface.
 As Avernum 3 begins, the Avernites have found a way to leave the underworld.
 However, the surface is being ravaged by waves of monsters.
 If the player can't find a way to end this invasion, there will be no surface world to escape to.

+Development

+Jeff Vogel, who does the programming and game design himself, said he did a remake of Avernum III because it was not functioning on modern systems.
+He also wanted to port it to newer systems and improve the game design.
+Vogel described it as the largest of his games, inspired by the epic scope of The Elder Scrolls.

+Reception

+Digitally Downloaded called it the best of the Avernum series and praised its uncompromising faithfulness to its niche of retrogaming.
+In a roundup of the best iOS games of 2018, TouchArcade recommended it to players who want a role-playing game with "serious meat on its bones".
+Pocket Tactics wrote, "Fans will need no convincing, but get past the rudimentary presentation, and even determined novice players will find Avernum a world worth exploring."
+In a news post, PC World described it as a fan favorite and good entry point for newcomers.